Get a free, no obligation personal loan quote with rates as low as 6.99%

 Can I qualify for a bank loan in Canada?

-You will need to have permanent residency status in order to apply for a bank loan in Canada.
+You will need to have permanent residency status to apply for a bank loan in Canada.
 But even then, it can be difficult to get approved for a bank loan as a newcomer to Canada.
-It can be done if you have a strong income, reliable employment, and assets.
-Ideally, you should have a good credit score, but this may not be possible when you first arrive in Canada.
-Your credit history from your home country will not follow you to Canada.
+However, if you have a strong income, reliable employment, and assets, it can be done.
+Ideally, you should also have a good credit score, but this may not be possible when you first arrive in Canada.
 Thankfully, some lenders offer special loan programs for immigrants that are designed to help establish and build a healthy credit history.

 What’s a good credit score for an immigrant?